Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: Abstract

 \section{Abstract}

 We analyze the performance of heterogeneous learning agents in asset markets with stochastic payoffs.
 Our main focus is on comparing Bayesian learners and no-regret learners who compete in markets and identifying the conditions under which each approach is more effective.
-Surprisingly, we find that low regret is not sufficient for survival: an agent can have regret as low as $O(\log T)$ but still vanish when competing against a Bayesian with a finite prior and any positive prior probability on the correct model.
-On the other hand, we show that Bayesian learning is fragile, while no-regret learning requires less knowledge of the environment and is therefore more robust.
-Motivated by the strengths and weaknesses of both approaches, we propose a balanced strategy for utilizing Bayesian updates that improves robustness and adaptability to distribution shifts, providing a step toward a best-of-both-worlds learning approach.
-The method is general, efficient, and easy to implement.
-Finally, we formally establish the relationship between the notions of survival and market dominance studied in economics and the framework of regret minimization, thus bridging these theories.
-More broadly, our work contributes to the understanding of dynamics with heterogeneous types of learning agents and their impact on markets.
+We formally relate the notions of survival and market dominance studied in economics and the framework of regret minimization, thereby bridging these theories.
+A central finding is that regret plays a key role in market selection, but low regret alone does not guarantee survival: surprisingly, an agent may achieve even logarithmic regret and yet be driven out of the market when competing against a Bayesian learner with a finite prior that assigns positive probability to the correct model.
+At the same time, we show that Bayesian learning is highly fragile, while no-regret learning requires less knowledge of the environment and is therefore more robust.
+Motivated by this contrast, we propose two simple hybrid strategies that incorporate Bayesian updates while improving robustness and adaptability to distribution shifts, taking a step toward a best-of-both-worlds learning approach.
+More broadly, our work contributes to the understanding of dynamics of heterogeneous learning agents and their impact on markets.